Domestic Violence Restraining Orders

 Please select your state in the drop-down menu above to read about the restraining order laws in your state.
 Also, in our Videos page, you can watch brief videos about protection orders in Spanish with English sub-titles and our Online Information Clinic recordings, in English, on this topic.

-- Restraining order laws are state laws and each state has different laws (also called a statute) that lay out the requirements for getting an order.
+- Restraining order laws are state laws and each state has different laws (also called statutes) that lay out the requirements for getting an order.

-- A restraining order or protective order is a legal order issued by a state court which requires one person to stop harming another person.
+- A restraining order is a legal order issued by a state court which requires one person to stop harming another person.
 It is also sometimes called a protection order, an injunction, an order of protection, or some other similar name.